 Engineering treatments may offer a permanent speed management solution at locations where speed is a problem.
 Funding is limited and local conditions influence what treatments may be used.

 Visit the SuffolkRoadsafe website to see annual collision reports, speed management information, speed indicator displays (SID), and safety audits.

-Suffolk County Council is responsible for all the roads in the county except Trunk roads which are managed by Atkins on behalf of the Highways Agency.
+Suffolk County Council is responsible for all the roads in the county except Trunk roads.

 Suffolk Constabulary is committed to making the county's roads safer.
 As well as enforcing the traffic law, the Police are responsible for safety cameras and community speed watch in the county.

 Speed limits and speeding complaints

 We have recently reviewed all the speed limits on A and B class roads, and found that all of the speed limits comply with the most up to date guidance from the Department for Transport.
 In the light of this and the comprehensive approach taken on 30 mph limits in villages, we are now confident that speed limits are broadly at the appropriate level across Suffolk.
 Indeed the majority of parish and town councils’ requests for amended speed limits now fall outside the criteria to warrant revised and/or further speed limits.

 In order to make best use of the limited resources, officers will no longer automatically carry out full assessments on speed limit requests from parish and town councils.